The Ultimate Guide to the Nuremberg Christmas Market, Germany

 ↠ Drinks at German Christmas markets do not come in plastic or disposable containers but instead in mugs or glasses.
 This is an amazing way to keep waste down.

-↠ Most of the food available at Nuremberg’s Christmas Market is traditional, yes, but sadly not healthy.
-Luckily there are several great, health-orientated, and plant-based restaurants around the city to take advantage of while at the Christmas markets.
+↠ Most of the food available at Nuremberg’s Christmas Market is traditional, yes, but sadly not too healthy.
+Luckily there are several great, health-orientated, and gourmet restaurants around the city to take advantage of while at the Christmas markets.

 Some of the best health-orientated cafes and restaurants in Nuremberg city center are Takumi Ramen, Kaspar Schmauser, MY HAO Vietnamese, The Green Rooftop Cafe, and Chiso Kitchen.
 All are within walking distance of the Christmas market.